MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. In Defender for Cloud Apps, in the menu bar, click the settings cog and select **Settings**.
 1. Under **Conditional Access App Control**, select **App onboarding/maintenance**.
 1. Enter the user principal name or email for the users that will be onboarding the app, and then click **Save**.
-1. Go to the app that you are deploying.
+1. Go to the app that you're are deploying.
 The page you see depends on whether the app is recognized.
 Do one of the following:

     | App status | Description | Steps |
     | --- | --- | --- |